 There are many other methods to detect the guest user status.
 Read them here: Detecting guest User Permissions – guest User Access Status

-Q: What is the default status of the guest user account in database?
+Q: What is the default status of the guest user account in the database?

 A: Enabled in master, TempDb, and MSDB.
-Disabled in model database.
+Disabled in the model database.

 Q: Why is the default status of the guest user disabled in model database?